Eggbuckland Vale Primary School & Nursery

 At EVPS we encourage children to have a love of books.

 Children learn to read using a systematic synthetic phonics approach.
+We use Essential Letters and Sounds which is an approved scheme.
 Children have a daily phonics lesson from Foundation through KS1 and if necessary in KS2, ensuring children are secure in each phase before moving on to the next.
-A specific scheme is followed.

 Reading books that come home will match the phonics that your child has mastered.
-After that they move onto our Accelerated Reader scheme (Renaissance Learning), which provides a huge choice of books for children, who get to use our library and its beautiful surroundings regularly.
+After that they move onto our Accelerated Reader scheme (Renaissance Learning), which provides books for children, who get to use our library and its beautiful surroundings regularly.
 Children regularly quiz on their books to help them focus on their understanding.
+Wild card choices allow for a broader reading diet and personal choice.

-Children have opportunities to read every day and it is expected that this will also be supported at home.
-Staff will also read to your children very frequently, and the sharing and love of books is a huge priority at EVPS.
-Guided group or individual reading is also an important way that we help children progress.
-Reading also features across the curriculum.
+Children have opportunities to read every day in English lessons, independently and as part of other learning and it is expected that this will also be supported at home.
+Staff will also read to your children, and the sharing and love of books is a huge priority at EVPS.

 SPELLING